 SMBs are also challenged with scaling their resources up and down, for instance hiring talent or upgrading technology for a short-term project.
 Because you may only need these resources for a limited period of time, you don’t want to spend a lot of money to buy things that are going to sit on the shelf and waste your capital resources or have talent on-hand when you don’t need them.

-To help customers of all sizes take the next leap forward in their productivity and gain additional competitive advantage, Siemens introduced Xcelerator as a Service (XaaS).
+To help customers of all sizes take the next leap forward in their productivity and gain additional competitive advantage, Siemens introduced Xcelerator as a Service.
 By taking solutions to the cloud, the barrier of entry is lower while not increasing IT costs.

-Xcelerator as a Service (XaaS) from Siemens provides unprecedented access to the cloud and is scalable and flexible to meet the specific business needs of small-and-medium-sized businesses.
+Siemens Xcelerator as a Service provides unprecedented access to the cloud and is scalable and flexible to meet the specific business needs of small-and-medium-sized businesses.
 This solution doesn’t just help businesses thrive, but is even helping them revolutionize their respective industries.

 How SaaS can help your business thrive